Pierre Douville: American Revolution

 On November 15, 1775, Nicholas Brown sent a letter to Charles Jovett, a shipowner and acquaintance of Douville's.
 The letter requested Jovett should take a "load of good merchtb codfish delivered [to Providence, Rhode Island] between this and the first of March...
 But above all that Most Wanting is Cannon and Pistle Powder."
 The codfish would hide the gunpowder that Douville planned to smuggle in from France.
 Brown sent a letter to Douville and Jonathan Clark on November 15, 1775, confirming the plan.
 The plan was for Jovett to send Douville and Clark a ship that will either take them to the French West Indies or France for gunpowder and other weapons.
 Jovett was under orders from Brown to "Make full Insurance, upon what interest [Brown] may have onboard his Vessel Agst all resques, in eigther passage from St. Peters here or, from France here."
 The ship "Must be Deld in this Colony before the first day of April next at furthest" because the Continental Congress would pay for the gunpowder "at half a [Dollar per pound]" if the ship arrived in the United States by that date.

 Unfortunately, Douville and Clark's efforts were for nothing.
-A letter from Major General Israel Putnam to George Washington on May 21, 1776, revealed that a French ship, called L'Amiable Marie, arrived in Long Island on May 20 with "12 Tonns powder-500 Small Arms and dry Goods" as its cargo.
+A letter from Major General Israel Putnam to Washington on May 21, 1776, revealed that a French ship, called L'Amiable Marie, arrived in Long Island on May 20 with "12 Tonns powder-500 Small Arms and dry Goods" as its cargo.
 However, an "English Captn with a Boats Crew came on shore for Assistance to land his Goods, soon after the French Capt who was on Board-saw a small Sloop to Leward beating up to him, 'tis supposed he thot them friends" and the 'French Capt' "immediately weigh'd anchor."
 The 'French Capt' was Douville.
-Realizing that the boat was British and not an American ally, Douville attempted to make it to the Jersey Highlands, hoping he could "land his goods up one of the short rivers in proximity to" where American forces were located.
-However, the British ship Asia captured the L'Amiable Marie on May 20, 1776.
-The capture of the L'Amiable Marie was mentioned in a letter sent to George Washington from Commodore Esek Hopkins on September 2, 1776.
-Based on the information from ContinentalNavy.com, Douville's participation in the "Arms Smuggling Scheme" of 1775 resulted in the British burning down his family's home in Saint-Pierre and Miquelon.
+Realizing that the boat was British and not American, Douville attempted to make it to the New Jersey Highlands, hoping he could "land his goods up one of the short rivers in proximity to" where American forces were located.
+However, the HMS Asia captured L'Amiable Marie on May 20, 1776.
+The capture of L'Amiable Marie was mentioned in a letter sent to Washington by Commodore Esek Hopkins on September 2, 1776.